groovy-tutorial/groovy-tutorial/manuscript/08_01_Expando.md

 I>The Expando class lets you create objects on the fly.

-Before getting stuck into formal object definition, let's take a look at the `Expando` class that ships with Groovy.
+Before getting stuck into formal object definitions, let's take a look at the `Expando` class that ships with Groovy.
 Expando provides a very flexible way to construct an object on the fly.

 In the example below the `monster` variable is dynamically assigned a set of fields and methods (through the use of closures).